 For anyone starting out with TwinCAT and that want an introduction I highly recommend this channel made by Evan Jensen.
 Evan has two series of tutorials on his channel.
 One general about PLC-programming in TwinCAT and a second one about motion control in TwinCAT.
 Evan has put a lot of effort into both series, and I highly recommend both for any newcomer to TwinCAT!

 An excellent TwinCAT blog provided by Gerhard Barteling.
-Many times Gerhard have written very interesting posts, which of my favorite ones are the one regarding design patterns.
+Gerhard has written several very interesting posts, which of my favorite ones are the one regarding design patterns.

 The TwinCAT developer Scott Whitlock maintains this great TwinCAT-blog.
 I highly recommend his TwinCAT3 tutorial blog posts series for any newcomer to TwinCAT.